Better Alternatives to Unhealthy Relating

 Gaslighting in a relationship can take various forms, including saying something, then denying saying it, or telling someone that what they clearly saw did not happen, or saying something hurtful, mean, or manipulative, then blaming the recipient for being hurt or offended by it, or for having “read into it” some unintended meaning.

 Be cautious in the use of this term, as it is not gaslighting for one’s partner to have different feelings, to hold a different point of view, and to have experienced the same event differently.
-This is actually guaranteed.
+This are certain to be the case.
 Gaslighting, by contrast, is willful misrepresentation for personal advantage.

 In healthy relationships, partners do not lie to win or to gain advantage over the other; partners have each other’s best interest at heart.
 They can trust that what they hear from their partner is true; each can rely on the other’s integrity for protection.